Utva Lasta

-The Utva Lasta 95 is a light military trainer aircraft produced by Utva Aviation Industry, subsidiary of Yugoimport SDPR.
+The Utva Lasta 95 (from утва, and ласта, lit. 'barn swallow') is a Serbian light military trainer aircraft produced by Utva Aviation Industry, a subsidiary of Yugoimport SDPR.
 It is a tandem two-seater low-wing trainer with a metal airframe.
 The aircraft is capable of basic training functions including aerobatics, instrument and tactical flying, as well as basic training in use of weapons.
-The first prototype of Lasta 1 flew on 2 September 1985, while the first prototype of the current version, Lasta 3, flew on February 26, 2009.
-Lasta is the Serbian word for barn swallow.
+The first prototype of Lasta 1 flew on 2 September 1985, while the first prototype of the current version, Lasta 3, flew on 26 February 2009.

 Design and development

-The Lasta was originally developed to be a replacement of the Utva 75 and, partially, Soko G-2 Galeb, which had been the most commonly used trainer aircraft of the Yugoslav Air Force up until 1991.
-The first prototype Lasta 1 was completed by the spring of 1985.
-Following completion of the initial testing phase, the first flight was achieved on September 2, 1985.
-In January 1989, design of a modified version – Lasta 2 was started, following changes in Yugoslav Air Force requirements.
-Lasta 2 was lighter, with shorter fuselage and a new electronics system including fire control Ferranti ISIS D-282.
-By the early 1990s Utva, and her partners, have produced enough parts for the completion of 10 pre-production airframes.
-During the 1999 NATO bombing of Yugoslavia, all five existing prototypes were destroyed during the bombing of Utva Aviation Industry (a sixth prototype survived with damage and was donated to the Aviation Museum at Belgrade Nikola Tesla Airport).
+The Lasta was originally developed to be a replacement of the Utva 75 and, partially, the Soko G-2 Galeb, which had been the most commonly used trainer of the Yugoslav Air Force until the breakup of Yugoslavia.
+The first prototype, Lasta 1, was completed by the spring of 1985.
+After the initial testing phase, it achieved its first flight on 2 September 1985.
+In January 1989, design began on a modified version, Lasta 2, following changes in the Yugoslav Air Force's requirements.
+Lasta 2 was lighter, with a shorter fuselage and a new electronics suite, including a Ferranti ISIS D-282 fire control system.
+By the early 1990s, Utva and her partners had produced enough parts for the completion of 10 pre-production airframes.
+During the 1999 NATO bombing of Yugoslavia, all five existing prototypes were destroyed in the bombing of Utva Aviation Industry.
+A sixth prototype survived with damage and was donated to the Aviation Museum in Belgrade.

-In 2006 development of the Lasta was restarted.
-The new version was known as the Lasta 95 and followed basic concepts of Lasta 2, with updates due to newer available technology.
-In 2009 it was announced that Iraq will purchase 20 of these trainer aircraft.
+Development of the Lasta was restarted in 2006.
+The new version was known as the Lasta 95 and followed the basic concepts of Lasta 2, with updates due to newer available technology.
+In 2009, it was announced that Iraq would purchase 20 of these trainer aircraft.

 With its specifications and updated avionics, the aircraft will ensure full pilot training for all elements of airplane application including: